"Flying...in the wildest disorder"

 In 1942, the Army Corps of Engineers began acquiring land around Oak Ridge for the Manhattan Project to develop the atomic bomb.
 Many communities that had survived the Civil War, such as Wheat, Scarboro, and Robertsville, were moved or demolished.
 A small slave cemetery in the Wheat community, (believed to be part of the Gallaher-Stone Plantation) remains nearby and contains 90 marked graves with no inscriptions.

 Erected by Tennessee Civil War Trails.

 Location.
 36° 0.746′ N, 84° 15.461′ W. Marker is in Oak Ridge, Tennessee, in Anderson County.
 Marker is on South Tulane Avenue, on the right when traveling south.
+Marker is located in front of the Oak Ridge Public Safety building.
 Touch for map.
-Marker is located in front of the Oak Ridge Public Safety building.
 Marker is in this post office area: Oak Ridge TN 37830, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on January 2, 2018.
-This page originally submitted on January 1, 2018, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 88 times since then.
+It was originally submitted on January 1, 2018, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 185 times since then and 31 times this year.
 Photos: 1, 2, 3, 4. submitted on January 1, 2018, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.